Shivam02011996/trendingVideos/README.md

-# Created a Basic Box-Office App made by React
+# Created a Basic trending video  App made by React

 # Getting Started with Create React App